malouro/kf2-server/README.md

 ## Resources

 For the official docs, refer to the [Killing Floor 2 Wiki's Dedicated Server Guide](https://wiki.killingfloor2.com/index.php?title=Dedicated_Server_(Killing_Floor_2)).

-Most of the notes here are retranscribed here for brevity and easier referral.
-There are additional notes in here that are specific to my implementation.
+Most of the notes here are retranscribed from there, for brevity and easier referral.
+There are additional notes here that are specific to my implementation.